PyO3/pyo3/guide/src/class.md

   * `fn __bool__(&self) -> PyResult<bool>`

-    Determines the "truthyness" of the object.
+    Determines the "truthiness" of the object.
     This method works for both python 3 and python 2, even on Python 2.7 where the Python spelling was `__nonzero__`.